Estadio Aliardo Soria Pérez

 The Estadio Aliardo Soria Pérez is a multi-purpose stadium in Pucallpa, Peru.
-It is currently used by the football clubs Sport Loreto of the Copa Perú and Rauker FC of the Peruvian Tercera División.
-The stadium has a capacity of 25,848 and it was built in 1997.
+It is used by the football clubs Sport Loreto of the Copa Perú and Rauker FC of the Peruvian Tercera División.
+The stadium has a capacity of 17,848 and it was built in 1997.
+The stadium was used as a voting premises during the 2021 Peruvian election.
+In March 2025, the stadium was used as an emergency shelter for victims of flooding of the Ucayali river.